Anarchist Foundations Overview:

 • Believes that for voluntary exchange in a market like system the worker ownership of the means of production is necessary.

-• Similar to anarcho-communism believes that not just the means of production but land in general should not be a commodity to be bought and sold, but promotes the concept of "Occupancy and Use" by advocating that individuals only have legitimate ownership over property, including means of production and homes as long as they actively use them / work in them, actively abolishing absentee ownership.
+• Similar to Anarcho-Communism believes that not just the means of production but land in general should not be a commodity to be bought and sold, but promotes the concept of "Occupancy and Use" by advocating that individuals only have legitimate ownership over property, including means of production and homes as long as they actively use them / work in them, actively abolishing absentee ownership.

 • While mutualism doesn't preclude some forms of markets, all essential necessities of life would be universally accessible through mutual aid, thereby eliminating the necessity to work for survival, akin to anarcho-communism.